appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

   ...
 ```

-At the end of this function, before running the `run_command()` function, you can add these lines to be able to add additional commands.
+At the end of this function, before running the `run_command_simple()` function, you can add these lines to be able to add additional commands.

 ```ruby
   ...